jagucheski/leafpic/README.md

 # Leafpic

-Angular project - Developed for learning about it.<br />
+Angular project - Developed for learning about angular.<br/>
+It's an application of photos like instagram.
+That it can post photos, add comentay and likes.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7.

+## Setup
+- Requirement: Node.js 8.X

+## Setup Api's
+After donwload the project, unzip api-windows.zip and log-server.zip (app/assets/api)to the folder that you want.<br/>
+To run this api's (api-windons and log-server) just use npm server on cmd.

+## Login

+Use a default user:<br/>
+ - username: maj<br/>
+ - password: 12345678

 ## Development server